kmhabib71/voice-chat/docs/implementation/IMPL_TASKS_MASTER.md

   class EthicalAttachmentSystem {
     async buildHealthyAttachment(userId) {
       return await Promise.all([
         this.createConsistentPresence(userId), // Always emotionally available
         this.provideUnconditionalSupport(userId), // Never judge, always validate
         this.celebrateUserGrowth(userId), // Notice and celebrate progress
         this.createSafeEmotionalSpace(userId), // Encourage vulnerability
-        this.buildSharedIdentity(userId)           // "We" language and shared goals ]);
+        this.buildSharedIdentity(userId), // "We" language and shared goals ]);
     }
   }